-Each and every one of us approaches a pictorial piece of art like a child going to school on the first day.
+Maybe, each one of us approaches a piece of art like a child going to school on the first day.
 In fact, art is the fresh slate, the original within us, the sudden confrontation without a single recognisable anchor or rope for safety; the exposed individual inside us all, that we ultimately can’t escape.
-It is why we love art.
-We also love that it touches us below words or above words, beyond and over the horizon of words.
-We clutch quickly for words to ground it, but, all those books on art show it to be futile.
-There are no successful words.
+Is this why we love art?
+A re-glimpsing of that state of innocence.
+I love that it touches below words or above words, beyond and over the horizon of words.
+We clutch quickly for words to ground it, but, all those books on art seem to be futile.
+There are no successful words, are there?
 There is, however, a picture.
-The art world needs its words and so do we all, because we need or like to hope somebody will one day explain it.
-We all need to believe we can understand.
-So, people write about art, theorise about it and read about art.
-And, thus, in accordance with this opinion I will not be subjecting these photographs to the theatrical performance of words.
+The art world though, needs its words and so do we all, because we need to understand or like to hope somebody will explain and elaborate.
+So, people write about art, theorise about it and people read about art.
+And, perhaps continually discover nothing, beyond what they already know.

 Abstraction is like a parochial sub-language, with colloquialisms and oddities that make it comparable in some respects to the more universal language of representation and incomprehensible in others.
 Abstract photography begins from the same place as representational photography – it needs the real world as its material, and then, it veers off along less well-trodden pathways, into regional discourses, odd dialects that the speaker of representational tongues may well struggle to relate with.
 As somebody who uses abstract forms – despite trying - I also find the dialectic often beyond my comprehension.

 This, however, is acceptable to me, as abstraction contains elements of escape from the shackles of the world and if language can not easily chase it and capture its essence, then there seems to be wildness and freedom in it, that I honour.